Central Eurasian Studies Society: Activities

 The society's first international conference (called a "regional conference") was held in August 2008 in Choktal, Kyrgyzstan.

-Additionally, CESS presents two awards every year - a Book Award and a Best Graduate Student Paper Award.
+Additionally, CESS presents two awards every year – a Book Award and a Best Graduate Student Paper Award.
 Each winner receives $500, and the best graduate student paper will be published in the academic journal Central Asian Survey.

 Publications

-The main publication of CESS is the Central Eurasian Studies Review, published bi-annually in the spring and summer.
+CESS's main publication was the Central Eurasian Studies Review, published bi-annually in the spring and summer.
 It was first published in January 2002.
 The publication is divided into four sections: Perspectives, Research Reports (for on-going research only), Conferences and Lecture Series, and Educational Resources and Developments.
 All current and past issues are available online.